Mononym: Modern era

-The 20th-century British author Hector Hugh Munro (1870–1916) became known by his pen name, Saki.
 In 20th-century Poland, the theater-of-the-absurd playwright, novelist, painter, photographer, and philosopher Stanisław Ignacy Witkiewicz (1885–1939) after 1925 often used the mononymous pseudonym Witkacy, a conflation of his surname (Witkiewicz) and middle name (Ignacy).

-The Syrian poet Ali Ahmad Said Esber (born 1930) at age 17 adopted the mononym pseudonym, Adunis, sometimes also spelled "Adonis".
-A perennial contender for the Nobel Prize in Literature, he has been described as the greatest living poet of the Arab world.
+The Syrian poet Ali Ahmad Said Esber (born 1930) at age 17 adopted the mononym pseudonym Adunis, sometimes also spelled "Adonis".
+A perennial contender for the Nobel Prize in literature, he has been described as the greatest living poet of the Arab world.

-Monarchs and other royalty, for example Napoleon, have traditionally availed themselves of the privilege of using a mononym, modified when necessary by an ordinal or epithet (e.g., Queen Elizabeth II or Charles the Great).
+Monarchs and other royalty, for example Napoleon, have traditionally used a mononym, modified when necessary by an ordinal or epithet (e.g., Queen Elizabeth II or Charles the Great).
 This is not always the case: King Carl XVI Gustaf of Sweden has two names.
 While many European royals have formally sported long chains of names, in practice they have tended to use only one or two and not to use surnames.
 (Note: The names of a few European kings have included surname — for example, those of most of Poland's elected kings, such as Stefan Batory.)

-Roman Catholic popes have traditionally adopted a single, regnal name upon their election.
+Roman Catholic popes have traditionally adopted a single regnal name upon their election.
 John Paul I broke with this tradition – adopting a double name honoring his two predecessors – and his successor John Paul II followed suit, but Benedict XVI reverted to the use of a single name.